PrairieLearn/PrairieLearn/rfcs/001-shareable-courses.md

 * Once a question in a shareable course has been synced to an instance of PrairieLearn, attempting to perform a sync where the question would be renamed or deleted will be a sync error. *(Is there any special consideration necessary for local development?)*

+* To allow question renaming, we could add a concept of _question aliases_, which are alternative QIDs specified in the `info.json` file.
+In this case it would be allowed to rename a question, so long as the old name was simultaneously added as an alias.
+The in-browser editor could automate this by adding an alias for the old name whenever renaming a question.

 * When a course is synced, all questions that are referenced by its assessments will be checked.
 If a referenced shareable course is not available on that instance, or a question within a referenced shareable course does not exist, the sync will error. *(Note that this restriction is relaxed in local installations of PrairieLearn, where a user may not have the necessary permissions to clone the shareable course repository.)*

 ## Access control